crypticnfk/AnbeShivam/README.md

 # AnbeShivam

-A decentralized and completely transparent project funding platform which allows only accredited investors to access the platform content.
+Decentralized and completely transparent Project Funding Platform which exclusively allows only accredited investors to access the platform contents.

 > AnbeShivam Beta is now live on the Polygon Mumbai Testnet.
 Visit https://anbe-shivam.vercel.app
 <br/>